grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-map.md

 ---
 title: 'Selection.map(fn)'
-excerpt: 'Pass each selection in the current matched set through a function, producing a new Array containing the return values.'
+description: 'Pass each selection in the current matched set through a function, producing a new Array containing the return values.'
 ---

 # Selection.map(fn)